dmbarbour/glas/docs/GlasDesign.md

   * annotations can guide a compiler in breaking a program into subroutines
   * dictionary compression pass can automatically break a program into subroutines
   * memoization can reduce repetitive typechecking and on common subprograms
 * There are no first-class functions.
 This simplifies reasoning, especially about effects, but it does complicate some tasks.
-This can be mitigated via acceleration, e.g. accelerate a 'prog-eval' function, and perhaps a 'prog-type' function (to simplify JIT compilation).
+This can be mitigated via accelerated eval.
-* Relies heavily on acceleration if we ever want high performance number crunching for physics simulations, graphics rendering, cryptography and compression, etc..
-* The lack of direct feedback for 'why did this fail' prevents selecting the most appropriate response.
-This can be mitigated with compiler support for recognizing common prefixes between a 'try' and 'else:try' clause, to avoid rework.
-* The prog model has no built-in support for parallelism.
-This can be mitigated via annotations and dataflow analysis, and perhaps via acceleration.
-We could 'accelerate' a Kahn Process Network to evaluate across multiple machines.
+* The prog model has no built-in support for parallel, concurrent, or distributed computation.
+The effects system is an awkward bottleneck for introducing these features.
-  * The state used in `env:(with, do)` is especially awkward for modeling parallel effects.
-It is much easier to insist that parallel computations are pure.
-But in theory we can partition handler state for parallel effects, and this might be worth trying.
-Someday.

-It is also feasible to mitigate weaknesses at the application layer.
+I might be replacing 'prog' with a [grammar-logic based programming model](GrammarLogicProg.md) soon.

 ## Applications